Ultra Music Festival: Day 1 suspended due to severe weather

 Heavy rains and wind occurred at Bayfront Park around 8 pm on March 22, Day 1 of the Ultra Music Festival.
 The severe weather conditions directly interrupted Tiesto's set due to water damage to his mixer.
 Around 9 pm, all performances were temporarily suspended due to lightning and strong winds, impacting Hardwell, Fisher & Chris Lake Presented Under Construction, Armin van Buuren, etc. Ultra officially suspended all shows for the rest of the day around 10:30 pm.
 It marks the first time in history that Ultra Music Festival has to be entirely shut down due to severe weather.
 The last time the festival was impacted by weather was in 2015 when the organizer shut down more than half of the stages.

 Show resumed, hours extended

 The show resumed not until the next day at 4 pm, with some sets being rescheduled, including Hardwell.

 The show hours were extended on Day 2 from 12 am to 1 am, and Day 3 from 10 pm to 10:30 pm.

+2026

+The 2026 edition took place from March 27–29, 2026, at Bayfront Park.
+The phase 1 lineup was unveiled in October 2025, revealing headliners such as Amelie Lens and Sara Landry, Boris Brejcha, Eric Prydz, John Summit, Major Lazer, Miss Monique, DJ Snake, and Vintage Culture, 14 debuting acts, as well as stage takeovers commemorating the anniversaries of Dim Mak Records (30 years) A State of Trance (25 years) and hardstyle label Dirty Workz (20 years).

+As part of Mission: Home, the Resistance Cove stage utilized Showpower's SmartGrid battery system for power generation, making it the first major U.S. music festival to deploy the technology.